 Women activists called suffragettes, or women suffragists, loosely formed voting rights advocacy groups as early as the 1820s.
 It was not uncommon for women to push the social boundaries of the day as men were in the more traditional role of providing for the family.
 Temperance leagues fighting to prohibit alcohol and the abolitionist movements working to end slavery were powered by women.

-Most groups were localized and didn’t gain national momentum until Elizabeth Cady Stanton, Susan B. Antony, and Lucretia Mott teamed up in 1848 and hosted the Women’s Rights Convention in Seneca Falls, NY.
+Most groups were localized and didn’t gain national momentum until Elizabeth Cady Stanton, Susan B. Anthony, and Lucretia Mott teamed up in 1848 and hosted the Women’s Rights Convention in Seneca Falls, NY.
 The event propelled the idea of women voting into the national spotlight.
 The struggle would last another 60 years, finally concluding with ratification of the 19th Amendment.

 Barring a brief break during the American Civil War – when their efforts were diverted to aid soldiers – women remained dedicated to ensuring the right to vote.